Using vector layers

 Changes the width of the selected line.
 This function can be used to fix the line of a smaller or larger scaled figure.

-Another way to maintain the proportion of the line in an easier way than the previous one is while we have the object in the process of transforming, in the "Object tool properties" palette we will find the option "Change vector width" this will help us to maintain the proportion of the line, because if we do not have this option activated when reducing the scale the lines will be wider and the shape will be lost or if we increase the scale the line will be thinner and thinner.
-But with this action active the line maintains an appropriate width with respect to the scale.
+Another way to maintain the proportion of the line in an easier way than the previous one is while we have the object in the process of transforming, in the "Object Tool Properties" palette we will find the option "Change vector width" this will help us to maintain the proportion of the line, because if we do not have this option activated when reducing the scale the lines will be wider and the shape will be lost or if we increase the scale the line will become increasingly thinner.
+But with this active action the line maintains an appropriate width with respect to the scale.

-If we leave this option active whenever we scale the line, it will have a proportion according to the scale, in this way we will not need to use the previous method always, only in specific cases.
+If we leave this option active whenever we scale the line, it will have a proportion according to the scale, this way we will not need to always use the previous method, only in specific cases.

 • BRUSH SHAPE

-Change the pattern of the brush after the line is painted.
+Change the brush pattern after the line is painted.
 With this setting we can easily change the textures of the lines.

-The program brings some preset shapes, but if we want to add our brushes what we have to do is select a brush from the brushes palette, then we will go to the wrench that is in the lower right part of the «Tool property» palette », when clicking, a window will appear where we will go to the «Brush shape» setting, once there we will click on the «Register as preset» option.
-Done, we already have a new brush to change the shape of the line.
+The program comes with some pre-established shapes, but if we want to add our brushes what we have to do is select a brush from the brushes palette, then we will go to the wrench that is located at the bottom right of the «Tool Property» palette. », when we click, a window will appear where we will go to the «Brush shape» setting, once there we will click on the «Register as preset» option.
+Ready, we now have a new brush to change the shape of the line.

 • MODE

-Within mode we find the same options as the "Transform" and "Line correction" tools (seen above), these are: Manipulate bounding boxes and control points, scale (increase) / scale (decrease) / rotate, transform free.
+Within the mode we find the same options as the “Transform” and “Line Correction” tools (seen previously), these are: Manipulate the bounding boxes and control points, scale (increase)/ scale (decrease)/ rotate, transform free.

-The option "Adjust the thickness of the line when scaling" will help us so that the line maintains a proportion of width with respect to the original to avoid some lines that are wider than others.
+The “Adjust line thickness when scaling” option will help the line maintain a width proportion to the original to avoid some lines being wider than others.

-5. What tools can we use on vector layers?
+5. What tools can we use in vector layers?

 ► We cannot use